mddazure/azure-route-server-lab/README.md

 ***BGP Peers***

-Both instances of the VPN GW have a BGP peering and exchange routes with CSR.
+Both instances of the VPN GW have a BGP peering and exchange routes with CSR over the VPN tunnels.

 The peer with address `1.1.1.1` is the CSR.
 This is the address of the loopback interface on the CSR used to source the BGP sessions.
 A static route set in the Local Network Gateway tells Branch1VPNGW that this address is on the other side of the tunnel.